 It is better for Vodafone in business terms if a Wellington or Christchurch customer chooses a FibreX plan, because it owns the whole network.
 For a UFB connection, Vodafone has to give roughly half the money from a monthly plan to UFB network operator Chorus (in the capital) or Enable (in Christchurch).

-"In the course of promoting FibreX on our website, we regret we created the impression with some consumers that alternative broadband options were not available at their address, when they may have been," Vodafone said this morning in a statement on its partial climb-down.
+"In the course of promoting FibreX on our website, we regret we created the impression with some consumers that alternative broadband options were not available at their address, when they may have been," Vodafone said in a statement on its November 16 partial climb-down.